osic/rally-scenarios/README.md

 NovaServers.boot_and_delete_server - test if nova can boot and delete 1 server.
 NovaServers.boot_server_from_volume_and_delete - test if nova can boot and delete a server from a cinder volume.
 CinderVolumes.create_and_delete_snapshot - test if cinder can create and delete a snapshot.
-CinderVolumers.create_volume_and_clone - test if cinder can create a volume and clone another from the newly created volume.
+CinderVolumers.create_volume_and_clone - test if cinder can create a volume and clone from the newly created volume.
 CinderVolumes.create_volume_from_snapshot - test if cinder can create a volume from a snapshot.
 CinderVolumes.create_and_extend_volume - test if cinder can create a volume and extend the newly created volume.
 GlanceImages.create_and_delete_image  - test if glance can create and delete images.